everscale-org/docs/src/Decentralize/debot-specifications.md

 ### Motivation

 DeBot is a smart contract and smart contracts are isolated from each other and from the blockchain, their capabilities are limited by the commands of the virtual machine on which they are executed.
-But DeBots must have more possibilities.
+But DeBot must have more possibilities.
-DeBots need to:
+DeBot need to:

 - receive input from users;
 - query info about other smart contracts;